Investors typically make rash decisions out of fear during recessions. We spoke to a few experts to help answer the following questions:

 “Mistake #1: Not having (or adhering to) a clear investing plan/strategy:

-The most catastrophic mistake made by investors is abandoning or failing to have a defined investing plan.
+Investors’ most catastrophic mistake is abandoning or failing to have a defined investing plan.
 Investing requires patience and foregoing the short term in favor of the long term.

 As the father of value investing, Benjamin Graham said: “In the short run, the market is a voting machine but in the long run, it is a weighing machine.”
 In the short term, you must ignore the noise and focus on the long term in accordance with your investment strategy.